 Larry brings 20 years of journalism experience to the program, 15 of them as a medical and environmental writer at the Boston Globe, along with 12 years teaching journalism at Boston University, Northeastern, Tufts, and Harvard.
 Before starting at the Globe in 1986, Larry was a reporter at the Anniston Star in Alabama and the Courier-Journal in Louisville.
 He is a past Nieman Fellow at Harvard.

-He is also the author of six books: The Father of Spin: Edward L. Bernays and the Birth of Public Relations, Home Lands: Portraits of the New Jewish Diaspora, Rising from the Rails: Pullman Porters and the Making of the Black Middle Class, Satchel: The Life and Times of an American Legend, and Superman: The High-Flying History of America's Most Enduring Hero.
-In July 2016, Random House released his latest book, Bobby Kennedy: The Making of a Liberal Icon.
+He is also the author of seven books: The Father of Spin: Edward L. Bernays and the Birth of Public Relations, Home Lands: Portraits of the New Jewish Diaspora, Rising from the Rails: Pullman Porters and the Making of the Black Middle Class, Satchel: The Life and Times of an American Legend, Superman: The High-Flying History of America's Most Enduring Hero, and Bobby Kennedy: The Making of a Liberal Icon.
 With Kitty Dukakis, Larry co-authored Shock: The Healing Power of Electroconvulsive Therapy.